 - EXTRAS - It is also useful to have a pair of scissors and a tape measure handy, once you start working on specific items.
 Stitch markers are also useful, but not essential accessories.

 Start with a slip knot and then make a foundation chain.
 You can make this as long as you want the width of your crochet fabric to be.
-For practice purposes, try 15 chain stitches.
+Chain 4 more stitches for your turning chain.
+You need 4 stitches to equal the height of the treble crochet stitch.
+For practice purposes, try 12 chain stitches.

 Step 2 - Yarn Over Twice